awesomethan/anime-archive/README.md

 # Anime Archive
 Anime Archive is a web application that allows users to browse, save, and manage a personalized list of anime.
-Built with Next.js and Tailwind CSS, it offers a seamless user experience with dynamic content and user authentication.
+Built with Next.js, Tailwind CSS, Prisma, and PostegreSQL, it offers a seamless user experience with dynamic content and user authentication.

 ## Features
 - **_Browse Anime_**: Explore a wide range of anime with detailed information